maryam305/3D_Organs_visualization/README.md

 <div align="center">

-Made with ❤️ for medical visualization and education
+Made with ❤️ for medical visualization and education.

 </div>